 This condensation will cause decorative issues and lead to mould growth with all it’s associated health issues.

 When you try to create a waterproof environment, such as a house, water will be constantly trying to get in any way possible.
 This could be by wind driven rain or a defect within the fabric of the building, or even drawn through the walls by salts that are hidden within the brickwork.
-It could also be via faulty guttering, poorly applied render, unsuitable external ground levels, this list goes on and on, but the problems does not need to, if the issue can be found and remedied.
+It could also be via faulty guttering, poorly applied render, unsuitable external ground levels, the list goes on and on, but the problems does not need to, if the issue can be found and remedied.

 A small leak in a pipe, be it bringing water into the house, or removing the waste, can be serious if left for long periods of time as they tend to go unnoticed for many months.
 However, once identified they are normally quite easy to fix and will dry out naturally over time.